 Maryland offers two opportunities to visit the home of author, editor and scientist Rachel Carson (1907-1964) and both places are in Montgomery County: one is her actual home and the other is a park named after her as a tribute.
 The two locations are approximately 13 miles apart.

 The house is occasionally open to the public for tours.
-More information can be found at http://rachelcarsonlandmarkalliance.org/about-the-landmark.
-(When you visit the Alliance’s website, please note that it requires viewers to get written permission to copy and use its images or quotes from Rachel Carson.)
+More information can be found at https://rachelcarsonlandmarkalliance.org/about-the-landmark.
+(When you visit the Alliance’s website, be aware that it requires viewers to get written permission to copy and use its images or quotes from Rachel Carson.)

 Rachel Carson Conservation Park

-The second opportunity to connect with the memory of Rachel Carson is to visit Rachel Carson Conservation Park (https://www.montgomeryparks.org), a 650-mile park offering trails to help visitors discover the natural world she worked all of her adult life to protect.
+The second opportunity to connect with the writer’s memory is to visit Rachel Carson Conservation Park (https://www.montgomeryparks.org), a 650-mile park offering trails to help visitors discover the natural world she worked all of her adult life to protect.
 The address is 22201 Zion Road in Olney.

-Rachel Carson Conservation Park is the fourth and last stop on our Maryland Trail!
+Rachel Carson Conservation Park is the last stop on our Maryland Author Adventures Trail.